ento/tap-xunit/README.md

 By default TAP comments are used as test-suite names and considered to mark test boundaries.
 CLI flag ```--dontUseCommentsAsTestNames``` can be used to turn that feature off, in which case comments are ignored and all assertions go inside a single ```<testsuite name="Default">``` with name ```Default```

+Exit code of the CLI denotes the following:

+*0*: conversion was successful and there were no test failures.
+*1*: conversion was successful and there was at least one test failure.
+*2*: conversion failed because of malformed input or no TAP was found

 ## Library
 ```
 var converter = require('tap-xunit');